 Background

 Integrating equity principles across all programs is one of Commute.org’s strategic objectives for the 2025 Strategic Plan.
-We are using this data to better understand where the gaps are in our services.
+The agency uses this data to better understand where the gaps are in services.

 Unique Considerations